-IKEA's announcement earlier this year that it would open online depots in Rockhampton, Mackay, Cairns and Townsville brought on a wave of phone calls from Gladstone residents who felt left-out.
+IKEA's announcement earlier this year that it would open online depots in Rockhampton, Mackay, Cairns and Townsville prompted a wave of phone calls from Gladstone residents who felt left-out.

 The Swedish furniture giant responded to the "astounding" amount of interest by expanding the roll-out to include a depot here.